antrea-io/antrea/docs/network-policy.md

 reference the corresponding Tier resource, thus maintaining the order of enforcement.

-### Static tiers

-Antrea release 0.9.x introduced support for 5 static tiers.
-These static tiers have been removed in favor of Tier CRDs as mentioned in the previous section.
 Previously, the static tiers created were as follows in the relative order of
 precedence: